 As well as potentially being cold and hard, concrete subfloors can also cause moisture which can be problematic for certain types of flooring.

 In this blog post we’re going to talk through a number of scenarios which include: laminate, carpet and underfloor heating so you can find the best underlay to suit your needs.
 We are also going to explain how to check and prep a concrete subfloor ready for new flooring.

-Laminate Underlay for Concrete with Moisture Barrier
+Laying Laminate Underlay on Concrete with Moisture Barrier